EastfordCommunicator/website/articles/35/1/solar.md

 ---
-title: "Connecticut'S New Agrivoltaics Law: What It Means for Eastford's Agricultural Future"
+title: "Connecticut's New Agrivoltaics Law: What It Means for Eastford's Agricultural Future"
 author: Amelia Peloquin
 ---